Pastures of Plenty: Popular culture

 The phrase is used in a different context in the song "Talking Vietnam Pot-Luck Blues" by Tom Paxton.

 The line "we come with the dust and we go with the wind" reappears as "that come with the dust and are gone with the wind" in Bob Dylan's "Song to Woody".

+The song is referenced in Phil Ochs's "Bound for Glory" in the lyric, "And it's "Pastures of Plenty" wrote the dustbowl balladeer."

+Alison Krause and Union Station recorded a new version featuring updated lyrics on their 2004 album “Lonely Goes Both Ways.”